 After consulting the Spinning Babies website I’ve concluded that no, an anterior placenta doesn’t necessarily mean baby will be in an un-optimal position resulting in a longer, more painful, and complicated birth.
 Especially if you apply the 3 principles of spinning babies to your pregnancy!

 - Balance your uterus.
 1-5 short inversions per day and the rebozo are your friend.

 - Apply gravity using maternal positioning.
 Couches and recliners are for wimps!

 - Move the mother.
 Pelvic rocks, swimming, and more inversions.

-On that page it said that a good time to start implementing these things is around 20 weeks.
-So, it looks like I need to start doing daily inversions, stretching, pelvic floor exercises, gentle prenatal yoga, psoas exercises, brisk walking, and swimming!
+A good time to start implementing these things is around 20 weeks.
+Pregnant women should be doing daily inversions, stretching, pelvic floor exercises, gentle prenatal yoga, psoas exercises, brisk walking, and swimming!